Oils & Acrylics, Photography, Videography

 I have loved photography since shooting with a Brownie Hawkeye since the age of nine.
 Now I photograph the natural world with my digital Canon camera-and my Galaxy cell phone.
-For 33 years I have principally been a videographer, with a business specializing in event and performance videography (www.VideoMatters.us.com).
-With the advent of HD-SLR cameras, shooting video and photos can be done together-with interchangeable lenses to suit the occasion!
-I studied nature photography at Cornell, and I am a member of the Cornell Laboratory of Ornithology and the Nature and Wildlife Photographers of Long Island.
+(For over 30 years I have been a videographer, with a business specializing in event and performance videography and in transferring old media into new (www.VideoMatters.us.com).
+I studied nature photography at Cornell, and I am a member of the Cornell Laboratory of Ornithology, Nature and Wildlife Photographers of Long Island, and NANPA (North American Nature Photography Association).

 There is a long history of artists in my family, and I try my best to hold up this tradition!